seantolbert/daily2/README.md

 4. web app and ipad compatibility

 5. tha ability to form groups (like splitwise) and compete with tasks and challenges

+# chosen reward system

+## Additional Examples of Rewards

+1. **Exclusive Access:**
+   - *Reward:* Users gain access to exclusive features, content, or beta versions of the app.
+   - *Motivation:* Provides a sense of exclusivity and privilege for regular users.

+2. **Personalized Insights:**
+   - *Reward:* Users receive personalized insights or analytics based on their completed tasks and productivity.
+   - *Motivation:* Fosters self-awareness and encourages users to reflect on their productivity patterns.

+3. **Time Off or Breaks:**
+   - *Reward:* Users can earn short breaks or relaxation sessions within the app after completing a set number of tasks.
+   - *Motivation:* Promotes a healthy work-life balance and encourages periodic breaks.

+4. **Educational Content:**
+   - *Reward:* Users unlock access to educational content, articles, or tips related to productivity and personal development.
+   - *Motivation:* Enhances the user's knowledge and skills while using the app.

+5. **Virtual Pet or Plant:**
+   - *Reward:* Users can adopt a virtual pet or plant that thrives or evolves based on their task completion.
+   - *Motivation:* Appeals to users who enjoy nurturing and caring for virtual companions.

+6. **Custom App Themes:**
+   - *Reward:* Users unlock additional custom themes or color schemes for the app's interface.
+   - *Motivation:* Adds a visual incentive for users who enjoy personalizing their app experience.

+7. **Community Challenges:**
+   - *Reward:* Users participate in community-wide challenges, and successful participants receive recognition or special rewards.
+   - *Motivation:* Fosters a sense of community and collaboration among app users.

+8. **Group Rewards:**
+   - *Reward:* Users contribute to a group goal, and when achieved, everyone in the group receives a reward.
+   - *Motivation:* Encourages teamwork and social engagement within the app.

+9. **Integration with External Apps:**
+   - *Reward:* Users unlock integration with other productivity apps or services as a reward for consistent task completion.
+   - *Motivation:* Enhances the app's functionality and provides users with a more comprehensive productivity ecosystem.

+10. **Early Feature Access:**
+    - *Reward:* Users gain early access to upcoming features or beta releases of the app.
+    - *Motivation:* Rewards early adopters and enthusiasts who actively use the app.

+Remember, the effectiveness of rewards depends on the preferences and motivations of your target audience.
+Consider conducting user surveys or feedback sessions to understand what types of rewards would be most appealing to your users.